Paul-Jeanroy/pomodoro/README.md

 - **Local Storage**: Keeps your session and mode saved between visits.
 - **Radial Gradient Background**: A sleek and modern user interface.
 - **SEO-Optimized**: Accessible and discoverable by search engines.

 ---

-## 🌐 How to Use

-1. Visit the app at: [pomodoro.paul-jeanroy.fr](https://pomodoro.paul-jeanroy.fr).
-2. Select your mode:
-   - **Work** for focused sessions.
-   - **Short Break** for a quick pause.
-   - **Long Break** for a more extended rest.
-3. Start, stop, or reset the timer as needed.
-4. Let the app guide your productivity journey!

----